Patrick5225/66DaysOfData/Round_3.md

 **Day 56 of #66DaysOfData (February 25, 2022):**

 - Watched video about a Power Query tip to quickly change data sources in Power BI and Excel (https://www.youtube.com/watch?v=XIq5vN5oPf8)

+---

+**Day 57 of #66DaysOfData (February 26, 2022):**

+- Read part of Chapter 2 (pages 35-43) of the book "storytelling with data" by Cole Nussbaumer Knaflic.
+In this reading, I read about how to create an effective visual with simple text, tables, and heatmaps

+---

+**Day 58 of #66DaysOfData (February 27, 2022):**

+- Continued reading Chapter 2 (pages 43-49) of the book "storytelling with data" by Cole Nussbaumer Knaflic.
+In this reading, I read about how to create an effective visual with scatterplots, line graphs, and slopegraphs